Chicken tax: Circumventing the tariff

 Japanese manufacturers initially found they could export "chassis cab" configurations (which included the entire light truck, less the cargo box or truck bed) with only a 4% tariff.
 A truck bed would subsequently be attached to the chassis in the United States and the vehicle could be sold as a light truck.

-Examples included the Chevrolet LUV and Ford Courier.
+In this manner, Toyota, which at the time had a very small percentage of the small pickup market, arranged satellite facilities to manufacture pickup beds which were mated at ports around the country to partially completed vehicles, i.e., without pickup beds and therefore not technically trucks, that had been imported from Japan — a process that would ultimately play a crucial role in the company's significant growth in the small truck market.
+In the highly orchestrated process, Toyota used a network of 15 fabricators to stamp, weld, and paint the truck beds, facilitated by very limited paint colors.

+Other similar examples included the Chevrolet LUV and Ford Courier.
+From 1978 to 1987, the Subaru BRAT carried two rear-facing seats (with seatbelts and carpeting) in its rear bed to secure classification as a "passenger vehicle" and not as a light truck.
 The "chassis-cab" loophole was closed in 1980.
-From 1978 to 1987, the Subaru BRAT carried two rear-facing seats (with seatbelts and carpeting) in its rear bed to meet classification as a "passenger vehicle" and not a light truck.

 The U.S. Customs Service changed vehicle classifications in 1989, automatically relegating two-door SUVs to light-truck status.
-Toyota Motor Corp., Nissan Motor Co., Suzuki (through a joint venture with GM), and Honda Motor Co. eventually built assembly plants in the U.S. and Canada in response to the tariff.
+Toyota, Nissan, Suzuki (through a joint venture with GM), and Honda eventually built assembly plants in the U.S. and Canada in response to the tariff.

 From 2001 to 2006, cargo van versions of the Mercedes and Dodge Sprinter were manufactured in assembly kit form in Düsseldorf, Germany, then shipped to a factory in Gaffney, South Carolina, for final assembly with a proportion of locally sourced parts complementing the imported components.
 The cargo versions would have been subject to the tax if imported as complete units, thus the importation in knock-down kit form for U.S. assembly.